jlparkI/AntPack/docs/other_clustering_tutorial.rst

-Clustering antibody sequences in AntPack
+Additional options for clustering in AntPack
 ===============================================

 For clustering small datasets (a few dozen to a few thousand